Forbes Field: Planning and design

 In 1903, Pittsburgh Pirates' owner Barney Dreyfuss began to look for ground to build a larger capacity replacement for the team's then-current home, Exposition Park.
 Dreyfuss purchased seven acres of land near the Carnegie Library of Pittsburgh, adjacent to Schenley Park, with assistance from his friend, industrialist Andrew Carnegie.
 The low-priced land was selected so Dreyfuss could spend more on the stadium itself.
 Dreyfuss signed a contract to "make the ballpark ... of a design that would harmonize with the other structures in the Schenley Park district."
 The site was initially labeled "Dreyfuss's Folly" due to its long distance—a 10-minute trolley ride—from downtown Pittsburgh, but the land around the park developed and criticisms were dropped.
 Official Pirates' records show that Forbes Field cost US$1 million for site acquisition and construction.
 However, some estimates place the cost at twice that amount.

 Dreyfuss announced that unlike established wooden ballparks such as the Polo Grounds, he would build a three-tiered stadium out of steel and concrete to increase longevity—the first of its kind in the nation.
 Charles Wellford Leavitt Jr. was contracted to design the stadium's grandstand.
 A civil engineer, Leavitt had founded an engineering and landscape architecture firm in 1897.
 He had gained experience in steel and concrete constructs while designing the Belmont and Saratoga racetracks.
 Based on Dreyfuss' architectural requirements, Leavitt presented a plan for Forbes Field—the only ballpark he designed.
 Pirates' manager Fred Clarke also had input into the stadium's design, giving groundskeepers advice on the field, in addition to designing and patenting a device to spread and remove a canvas tarpaulin over the infield in case of rain.

 Initial work on the land began on January 1, 1909, but ground was not officially broken until March 1.
 Nicola Building Company built the stadium in 122 days and play began less than four months after ground was broken, on June 30.
 Though the scoreboard was operated by hand, the ballpark featured multiple innovations such as ramps and elevators to assist fan movement throughout the park, a room for the umpires, and a visiting team clubhouse similar to the Pirates'.
 The facade of the stadium featured "buff-colored terra cotta" spelling out "PAC" for the Pittsburgh Athletic Company.
 The light green steelwork contrasted with the red slate of the roof.
 Some members of the press urged Dreyfuss to name the stadium after himself.
-However, the owner decided on Forbes Field, in honor of General John Forbes, who captured Fort Duquesne from the French in 1758 and rebuilt a new "Fort Pitt" at the site.
-In 1935, after Dreyfuss' death, there was renewed media interest in renaming the stadium "Dreyfuss Field".
+Instead, he decided to honor General John Forbes, who captured Fort Duquesne from the French in 1758 and rebuilt a new "Fort Pitt" at the site.

+After Dreyfuss died in 1935, there was renewed media interest in renaming the stadium "Dreyfuss Field".
 His widow, Florence, resisted.
 However, a monument to Dreyfuss was placed in center field just in front of the wall.